Many men have pondered the question before getting ready, should I wear an undershirt under a dress shirt?

-This can prevent you from having to wear a thicker outer layer and ruining your look.
+This can also save you from having to wear a thicker outer layer and potentially ruining your look.

 How To Avoid An Undershirt Faux Pas

-So we’ve established why you’d need to wear an undershirt under a dress shirt, but there’s a lot more to it than that.
+So we’ve established why it's helpful to wear an undershirt under a dress shirt, but there’s a lot more to it than that.